Bridge Affirmations: What to Say When Affirmations Feel Fake

 Turn this into practice

-Start with one believable line today, then pair it with one small action.
+Start with one believable bridge affirmation today, then pair it with one small action.

 Souluma is a personal-growth and reflection practice — not therapy, medical, or financial advice, and it doesn't promise specific results.